alexisjcarr/lex-bday/README.md

 After dinner, we can walk over to Regal Green Hills for a screening of [Longlegs](https://www.youtube.com/watch?v=OG7wOTE8NhE).
 I can't wait to celebrate with all of you!

+Yes, I'm aware that using GitHub for this is ridiculous, but I said it as a joke, and then wanted to try it 😂

 **Trailer**
 [![LONG LEGS TRAILER](https://img.youtube.com/vi/OG7wOTE8NhE/0.jpg)](https://www.youtube.com/watch?v=OG7wOTE8NhE)